Hong Kong at the 2010 Winter Olympics

 Hong Kong, a special administrative region (SAR) of the People's Republic of China, sent a delegation to compete at the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12–28 February 2010.
 The delegation competed under the name "Hong Kong, China" (中國香港).
 This was the SAR's third appearance at a Winter Olympics, and the delegation consisted of a single short-track speed skater, Han Yueshuang.
 Han's best performance was 24th in the women's 500 metres.

 Background

 Hong Kong began competing in the Summer Olympic Games in 1952, and have participated in every Summer Olympics since, excluding the boycotted 1980 Moscow Games.
-Hong Kong was a British colony until the 1997 transfer of sovereignty from the British to the People's Republic of China.
+Hong Kong was a British colony until the 1997 transfer of sovereignty from the United Kingdom to the People's Republic of China.
 The SAR retained the right to send separate teams to the Olympics and other international sporting events that it had enjoyed under British rule.
 Hong Kong made its Winter Olympic Games debut in 2002 at Salt Lake City.
 Hong Kong has never won a Winter Olympics medal.
 For the 2010 Vancouver Olympics, the SAR's delegation consisted of one short-track speed skater, Han Yueshuang.
 Han was chosen as the flag bearer for both the opening ceremony and the closing ceremony.